 Waiting to see if bad pet behavior “works itself out” or worsens only makes it much harder to treat the problem.
 Prompt treatment at the first sign of an issue like nuisance barking or fear towards other dogs offers the best chance of success.
 If you so much as suspect a behavioral issue is developing, make an appointment with your vet to rule out physical causes so you can start focusing on the emotional and mental components.

-Look for Warning Signs Before You Get a Dog
+Look for Behavior Problems Warning Signs Before You Get a Dog

 Most pet owners spend more time considering the color, size, and coat type of the dog they want rather than considering the potential of behavior problems in pets.
 Yet paying attention to warning signs for fear, aggression, and hyperactivity can help you choose the dog that will best fit your lifestyle rather than just your visual preferences.
 Whether you’re choosing a puppy from a trustworthy breeder or an older dog from a shelter, request to spend at least 20-30 minutes with your potential pup.
 Go through a wide range of exercises like taking toys away from them to see how they respond.
 While small signs of aggression or fear during play or feeding times can be normal in adopted dogs, you should still know what you’ll need to work on after bringing the dog home.